PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 </table>
 </div>

-- **[Session replays](/session-replay):** Session replays in PostHog recreate exactly what real users see and how they use your product, and enable you to debug problems using built-in console logs and network performance.
+- **Session replays:** [Session replays](/session-replay) in PostHog recreate exactly what real users see and how they use your product, and enable you to debug problems using built-in console logs and network performance.

-- **[Feature flags](/feature-flags):** PostHog supports multivariate feature flags that support JSON payloads, enabling you to push real-time changes to your product without redeploying.
+- **Feature flags:** PostHog includes [multivariate feature flags](/feature-flags) that support JSON payloads, enabling you to push real-time changes to your product without redeploying.
 Teams can use feature flags to offer different features or UI choices to users, to trigger in-app messages, and more.

-- **[A/B testing](/ab-testing):** In PostHog, you can use the experimentation suite to create multivariate tests within your product, such as showing some users a different page layout to others.
+- **A/B testing:** In PostHog, you can use the [experimentation suite](/ab-testing) to create multivariate tests within your product, such as showing some users a different page layout to others.
 Over time, you can build an understanding of which page performs better, correlate results with other events and deploy a final version.

-- **[Open source](/product-os):** PostHog is open source.
-You can [view our source code](httpw://github.com/posthog), contribute changes, engage with the team in [our open source community](/slack), [view our roadmap](/roadmap) and create your own [apps](/apps) or features.
-Pendo is not open source and, as a result, you can only suggest new features to the support team.

 ### Product Analytics

 PostHog and Pendo are ultimately built for different types of users.
 While PostHog is designed with engineers and technical users in mind, Pendo is intended more for marketers and UX designers.

-This difference is reflected in all levels of the product, but especially in product analytics where many advanced features which are lacking in Pendo, are available in PostHog.
+This difference is reflected in all levels of the product, but especially in product analytics, where many advanced features which are lacking in Pendo, are available in PostHog.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">